 If the Assessment team are creating your assessment in Questionmark OnDemand (QMOD), you will be contacted by them once your assessment is ready for testing.
 If you have created the assessment in QMOD yourself and would like to test it out the way it will be displayed to students (or you need a colleague or external examiner to be able to access it), you should contact the team to request your assessment be scheduled for testing purposes.
 (If you need the assessment to be made available to someone else for testing, please provide their details so that the assessment can be scheduled to the correct person, and a QMOD account created for them if required.)

-- To test your assessment, login to QMOD with your designated login details.
+- To test your assessment, access QMOD and authenticate with your University credentials.

-- These will not be your normal UoD login details.
-(If you don’t already have a QMOD account, please see our Getting started with QMOD guide or contact the Assessment team to arrange access.)
+- If you don’t already have a QMOD account, please see our Getting started with QMOD guide or contact the Assessment team to arrange access.

-- Once logged in, you should see a section called Scheduled Assessments.
+- Once authenticated, you should see a section called Scheduled Assessments.
 Click on the assessment name or Start button to open the assessment.

 - If you cannot see this section with a list of assessments scheduled to you, click on the Scheduled Assessments link on the grey bar at the top of the page.